iosdevzone/IDZSwiftCommonCrypto/README.md

 A Swift wrapper for Apple's `CommonCrypto` library.

+IDZSwiftCommonCrypto works with both CocoaPods and Cathage.
+For more details on how to install it into your projects see [INSTALL.md](INSTALL.md)

 # Using `IDZSwiftCommonCrypto`

 There are three ways to add IDZCommonCrypto to your project: